Rigging with Minimal Gear - Part 2

 So what's wrong with leaving stubs?
 Let me begin by saying this; not everyone sets up a mode of egress when working a spar--even to this day!
 Most climbers I have talked to will work a spar with only ONE lanyard and that’s CRAZY!

 So why leave stubs?
-Sure they can prevent you from slipping, but if you where to fall--you could easily get seriously maimed or worse, death!
+Sure they can prevent you from slipping, but if you were to fall--you could easily get seriously maimed or worse, die!

 “Oh, but that will never happen to me; I’ve been doing it this way for years and nothing has gone wrong.”